 Playgrounds are static, demarcated architectural sites, however I’m curious about where the edge of a playground sits.
 Clearly, invisible force fields do not surround a playground so at what point does the playground end?

-My work explores the pedagogies that occur in pedagogic sites and how ideas about pedagogy as a human exchange, might be rethought.
-I also explore the pedagogic in/of the other-than human, including surfaces, light, time, animals, birds, sounds, gestures, shade, rain, and noises.
-In rethinking where and what is pedagogic, the static playground loses its edges and becomes a series of moving, traveling, multispecies events, shifting locations in unpredictable ways.
-This project investigates the walking playground through a series of inefficient mappings.
+The Walking Playground artist residency inefficiently mapped the pedagogies that occur in pedagogic sites to rethink ideas about pedagogy as a human exchange.
+I inefficiently mapped the pedagogic exchanges between in/non/human playful exchanges between surfaces, lights, times, animals, birds, sounds, gestures, shades, rains, and noises.
+In rethinking and inefficiently mapping where and what is pedagogic, the static playground lost its edges and became a series of moving, travelling, multispecies events, shifting locations in unpredictable ways.

 The residency is located on the WalkingLab research site https://walkinglab.org/category/inefficient-mapping/

 6/2016.
 The Walking Playground artist residency.
 WalkingLab, Toronto, Canada.

 Knight, L. (2019).
 Inefficient mapping: the ethical wayfinding potential of drawing while walking (visual essay).
 Special Issue: WalkingLab, Journal of Public Pedagogies, n4. http://jpp.vu.edu.au/